HowToSD/ComfyUI-Pt-Wrapper/docs/model_training.md

 # Model Training

-Experimental PyTorch model training has been added.
-No coding is required.
+You can traing a PyTorch model without any coding.
 Training is as simple as a single click!
-Currently, only classification is supported.
+Currently, classification models are supported for following architecture (node names are in parentheses):
+* Linear (Ptn Linear Model)
+* Convolutional Network (Ptn Conv Model)
+* ResNet (Ptn Resnet Model)

+You can adjust the model configuration including output dimension on the UI.

 The system is designed to be modular.
 For example, to switch from a linear model to a convolutional model, you only need to replace the model node (see screenshot below).